 The materials used in the paint are from vegetable, earth, and mineral sources.
-Black is made out of lampblack, yellow from haritali stone, and red from hingal stone.
+Black is made out of lampblack, yellow from haritala stone, and red from shingle stone.
 White is prepared from crushed, boiled, and filtered shells.
-The subject matter of the patachitras include religious, mythological, and folk themes.
-Krishna leela and Lord Jagannath are important motifs.
+The subject matter of the Pattachitras include religious, mythological, and folk themes.
+Krishna Leela and Lord Jagannath are important motifs.

-The patachitra artists also paint their themes on wooden boxes, on bowls, on tassar silk, on outer shells of the coconut, and on wooden doors.
+The Pattachitra artists also paint their themes on wooden boxes, on bowls, on tussar silk, on outer shells of the coconut, and on wooden doors.
 They are also working on producing painted wooden toys based on animals and birds portrayed in the paintings.
-The English alphabet is cut in the wood and painted in the patachitra style for sale.
+The English alphabet is cut in the wood and painted in the Pattachitra style for sale.
 The artists have also traditionally painted playing cards or Ganjifa.
 Chitra-pothies --- a collection of painted palm leaves stacked on top of each other and held together between painted wood covers by means of a string --- illustrate mythological themes.

-Patachitra paintings were traditionally drawn by the mahapatras or maharanas, the original artiste caste in Odisha.
-These paintings became an important art form with the ornamentation of Lord Jagannath in the innermost sanctum, where paintings on especially treated cloth or pata of the deities were done by the temple painter.
+Pattachitra paintings were traditionally drawn by the Mahapatra or maharanas, the original artiste caste in Odisha.
+These paintings became an important art form with the ornamentation of Lord Jagannath in the innermost sanctum, where paintings on especially treated Cloth or Pata of the deities were done by the temple painter.
 The themes were tribal and folk.